anoma/nspec/docs/arch/node/engines/shard.juvix.md

 Git allows multiple developers to work with different versions of code.

-At the heart of the Shard Engine is a sophisticated locking system that coordinates state access between transactions.
-Rather than using simple read/write locks, it employs a more nuanced approach using a DAG (Directed Acyclic Graph) structure.
+At the heart of the Shard Engine is a sophisticated locking system that coordinates state access between transactions.<!--
+Rather than using simple read/write locks, it employs a more nuanced approach using a DAG (Directed Acyclic Graph) structure.--><!--ᚦ «There is no DAG in v0.2»-->
 This structure tracks both the values stored at each key and, crucially, the relationships between different transactions' access requests.
 The Shard receives lock acquisition requests (`ShardMsgKVSAcquireLock`) from Mempool Workers,